-Supervised Research Project [SRP]: If a student has a specific interest in any field in which courses are not offered, he/she may opt to do a Supervised Research Project.
-When a student completes one SRP, it will be graded on a pass/ no pass basis [P/NP] and he/she will receive 3 credits.
+Supervised Research Project [SRP]: Students who want to do a Supervised Research Project need to submit a project plan to his/her supervisor.
+When a student completes the final report of the project, it will be evaluated by his/her supervisor, and will be graded on a pass/ no pass basis [P/NP] with 3 credits.

 Experiential Learning Project [ELP](GMP students only): GMP students can do an Experiential Learning Project (3 credits) during his/her study in a partner school.
-During the 1st year at the KDI School, students have to submit a project plan to the POS committee.
-When a student completes the final report of the project, he/she has to give an oral presentation to the POS committee and submit the report to the Academic Affairs Division upon his/her arrival to Korea.
+During the 1st year at the KDI School, students have to submit a project plan to his/her supervisor.
+When a student completes the final report of the project, he/she has to give an oral presentation to his/her supervisor and submit the report to the Academic Affairs Division upon his/her arrival to Korea.